Shopify/react-native-skia/docs/docs/paint/overview.md

 slug: /paint/overview
 ---

-Anytime you draw something in Skia, you may want to specify what color it is, how it blends with the background, or what style to draw it in.
+Anytime you draw something in Skia, you want to specify what color it is, how it blends with the background, or what style to draw it in.
+We call these painting attributes.
-In React Native Skia, these attributes can be specified as properties or as children of a drawing component (`<Rect />`, or `<Circle />` for instance) or a `<Group />`.
+And in React Native Skia, these attributes can be specified as properties or as children of a drawing component (`<Rect />`, or `<Circle />` for instance) or a `<Group />`.
 There is also a `<Paint />` component which can be assigned directly to a drawing or group via its reference.

 The following painting attributes can be assigned as properties: